 Kaohsiung Public Library Catalog Log in here first with your public library card.

-Kaohsiung Public Library Databases (has excellent databases on Taiwan and Asian history, and also has English databases, TumbleBooks in English, and Inter-Library Loan agreements with national Universities)
+Kaohsiung Public Library Databases (has excellent databases on Taiwan and Asian history, and also has English databases and Inter-Library Loan agreements with national Universities)

 Kaohsiung Public Library ebook cloud (Has audio books, picture books and novels in Chinese; these are NOT cataloged in their public library catalog)